richwill28/nus-cheatsheets/RATING.md

 | ★★☆☆☆☆☆☆☆☆ | 2/10  | Horrible module.
 Avoid this like a plague.                          |
 | ★☆☆☆☆☆☆☆☆☆ | 1/10  | Appalling module.
 Why am I still here?
 Just to suffer?              |

-Note: This is obviously not an accurate representation for each and every modules, so take it with a pinch of salt.
+Note: This is obviously not an accurate representation for each and every module, so take it with a pinch of salt.
 I will often elaborate on why I think a certain module deserves a certain score.